 The IGCD AODTS-NMDS Working Group is responsible for the development and implementation of the AODTS-NMDS.
-Members include representatives from each state and territory, the AIHW, the ABS, NDARC, and the Australian Government's Research, International and Policy Section and the Partnerships and Treatment Section.
+Members include representatives from each state and territory, the AIHW, the ABS, NDARC, and the Australian Government's Drug Strategy Branch in the Department of Health and Ageing.
 The Working Group works closely with expert national health information bodies such as the Health Data Standards Committee (HDSC) and the Statistical Information Management Committee (SIMC).
-The majority of Working Group members also play a role in coordinating the collation of data from service providers within their jurisdiction and forwarding these data to the AIHW for the national data set.
+The majority of Working Group members play a role in coordinating the collation of data from service providers within their jurisdiction, forwarding these data to the AIHW for the national data set.
 The Working Group also has a large input into the national annual report that is produced by the AIHW.
 Working Group members are responsible for providing approval for their jurisdiction's data to be analysed.
-The AIHW provides the Secretariat for the Working Group and the role of Chair is rotated among Working Group members.
-For 2004, the role of Chair was filled by the Working Group member from New South Wales, and for 2005 and 2006 by the Working Group member from South Australia.
-The names and contact details of the IGCD AODTS-NMDS Working Group (current at March 2007) are provided at Appendix A.
+The AIHW provides the Secretariat role for the Working Group and the roles of Chair and Deputy Chair are rotated among Working Group members.
+For 2004, the role of Chair was filled by the member from New South Wales, for 2005 and 2006 by the member from South Australia, and is presently filled by the member for Victoria.
+The names and contact details of the IGCD AODTS-NMDS Working Group (current at March 2008) are provided at Appendix 2.